bhattlab/phanta/README.md

 # TBD - Phanta
-### A fast, accurate workflow to simultaneously profile prokaryotes, eukaryotes, and viruses (including phages) directly from short-read metagenomes
+### A fast, accurate workflow to simultaneously profile the prokaryotic, eukaryotic, and viral community directly from short-read gut metagenomes

 #  For citations
 If Phanta is helpful to your work, please kindly consider citing our manuscript!